Subphanat123457/Cyber-Security/README.md

 ## Network(IpV4, IpV6)
 IP (Internet Protocol) คือ protocol ที่ใช้

+## Website Support Security
+### CVE
+Common Vulnerabilities and Exposures (CVEs) is a computer security program that records details of publicly disclosed software vulnerabilities.
+Each CVE record contains information about the identifies known vulnerabilities in software.
+The number assigned to each CVE is unique across the entire database of CVEs.

+### CWE
+The Common Weakness Enumeration (CWE) is a standardized taxonomy of security weaknesses.
+Each CWE represents a specific type of security problem or vulnerability.
+Each CWE has one or more associated CVEs.

 ### IPv4
 1. Address: 32 bits - 0 to 4294967
 2. Subnet mask: Used for dividing network and host part of the address.
 The